-To visit Yosemite this summer, you must have an in-park lodging or campground reservation or a day-use reservation.
-Although most dates at in-park hotels and cabins are booked, you can surf the concessionaire's availability calendar for openings.
+Although most dates at Yosemite's in-park hotels and cabins tend to be booked well in advance, you can surf the concessionaire's availability calendar for openings.
 (Cancellations happen every day, so it's wise to check more than once.)
 Chances are good for the historic Wawona Hotel near Glacier Point and the Mariposa Grove of Giant Sequoias, but you might even score a room or a cottage at Yosemite Valley's elegant 1927 Ahwahnee Hotel or the more budget-friendly Yosemite Valley Lodge.

-Awesome alternatives: With a day-use reservation, you can visit Yosemite during the day and sleep in lodgings outside the park.
+Awesome alternatives: You can always visit Yosemite during the day and sleep in lodgings outside the park.
 Rush Creek Lodge, Tenaya Lodge at Yosemite, and the river-view Yosemite Blue Butterfly Inn are all located close to park entrance gates.

 People love this High Sierra park for its giant sequoia trees, sparkling lakes, and towering summits.
 They love it so much that the park's stone-and-timber Wuksachi Lodge, the closest hotel to Giant Forest and the General Sherman Tree, is almost entirely booked this summer.
 If you can't get the dates you want, try nearby Montecito Sequoia Lodge or Stony Creek Lodge, just a few miles away.
 To really get away from it all, book a cabin or chalet at off-the-grid Silver City Mountain Resort in Mineral King—but be prepared for a circuitous 25-mile drive to get there.